survivejs/webpack-book/manuscript/developing_with_webpack/02_splitting_configuration.md

 };
 ```

-After this change our build should behave exactly the same way as before.
+After this change our build should behave the same way as before.
 This time, however, we have room for expansion at `merge` as we can branch there based on `env`.

 T> Webpack 2 validates the configuration by default.
 If you make an obvious mistake, it will let you know.
 Earlier it was useful to set up a solution known as [webpack-validator](https://www.npmjs.com/package/webpack-validator), but that's not needed anymore.